Dividends Diversify is glad to have many smart contributors. Because of that, I want to check your pulse on a retirement

 Financial markets are at all-time highs.
 In addition, real estate prices have mostly recovered from the great recession.
 Finally, unemployment is at all-time lows.
 Seems like this is a good mix of factors to improve our long-term financial health.

 However, the article goes on.
 Opposite the first point, the report says “half of the savers are at risk of not fully covering essential retirement expenses.”
 They even have a calculator to show you how you measure up.
 There are a lot of these retirement calculators.
 Some are better than others.

 However, I always liked the simple retirement formulas because of their ease.
 They are handy “rules of thumb.”
 Most of all, easy to calculate and easy to understand.
 Because they help us quickly gauge progress on your money management.

 Here are three to consider to check your cash flow for retirement.
 In addition to a few of my thoughts on each one.

 80% of Earnings

 This retirement formula says you need 80% of your pre-retirement income.
 Why 80%?
 Because some of your expenses will decrease in retirement.
-Commuting costs and work clothes are a couple that come to mind.
+Commuting costs and work clothes are a couple that comes to mind.
 College tuition bills should also be done with.
 In addition, you won’t have to save for retirement anymore.

 This one is probably the easiest to understand.
 You do not have to know your expenses.
 Just what you are earning.
 However, it assumes you spend what you make.
 And, this may or may not be a good assumption.

 The 4% Rule

 Research shows that 4% can be drawn from a diversified investment portfolio without depleting it.
+If that is your financial goal planning for retirement?
 And, the 4% withdrawal can be increased for inflation each year.

 This rule is a classic.
 It has been backtested over many years and under many different market conditions.
 It is not foolproof.
 However, it suggests a diversified investment portfolio will last at least 30 years if you only take out 4% each year adjusted annually for inflation.